roman-milk/roman-milk.github.io/rob-and-mickey.md

  "No Rob; it won't work.
 I said most weekends, maybe three out of every five or maybe six.
 I'll have to stay at school to have access to the library and the labs on weekends to work on assignments and projects.
 Even when I'm home on weekends I'll have to spend time studying.
 We will get married, but I won't be until I graduate and have my degree."

  I had a bad feeling about it, but I could see that I wasn't going to change her mind so I dropped it.
 The third week in August Mickey was Bev's Maid of Honor when Bev and Rich were married.
 As they left for their honeymoon I watched the limo disappear down the road and felt sorry for myself because it wasn't Mickey and me.
-Report_Story #3